danielraffel/dodgylegally/README.md

 # dodgylegally
-This repository contains a Python script designed for creative audio processing and sampling.
+This repository contains a Google Colab Python script designed for creative audio processing and sampling.
 The script, inspired by work from [Colugo Music](https://x.com/ColugoMusic/status/1726001266180956440?s=20), is a versatile tool for anyone interested in generating unique sound samples from YouTube videos.

 ## Overview